se4ai/se4ai.github.io/docs/define.md

 data miners and optimizers have been mixed-and-matched in order to better manage _Plan_ and _Study_.

+### "No, no, that isn't SE"

+To say the obvious, the above is just an opinion.
+And its an opinion that some people might disagree with.
+For exampel:

+"That's not SE.
+I know since I am a software engineer and the above says very little about my day to day work."

+To which we reply, that it might not characterize your day to day work... yet.
+But it will soon.
+SE keeps redefining itself.
+There is a long history of people saying "X is not about" and yet, a decade later, SE is all about X. Consider:

+- SE is not about  users (Dijkstra, 79)[^2]
+- SE is not about testing (Mills, 1985)[^3]
+- SE is not about requirements (Paulk, 1993)[^4]
+    - “Analysis and allocation of the system requirements is NOT the responsibility of the SE group but is a prerequisite for their work”
+- SE is not about deployment (before CI)
+- SE is not about AI... yet

+Our point here is that even though AI is not a standard tool used and studied by software engineers, it will soon be.

+If you agree, then this site is for you.

+Otherwise, send us your email and we'll check back in with you in 2020.

 ## Notes

 [^1]: Aguayo, Rafael (1990).
 Dr. Deming: the American who taught the Japanese about quality.
 A Lyle Stuart book.
 Secaucus, NJ: Carol Pub.
 Group. p.
 76. ISBN 978-0818405198.
 OCLC 22347078.
 Also published by Simon & Schuster, 1991.

+[^2]: asdas
+[^3]: asdas
+[^4]: asdas